 CAP Volunteers serve in two Child and Family Development centers in eastern Kentucky.
 One operates exclusively as a preschool, while the other has a preschool, a community center offering after-school programming for older children and youth, and an in-school character education component.

-Current and upcoming volunteer opportunities:
+Long-term volunteer opportunities:

 Short-term opportunities may also be available when school is in session.